-As a CMV driver, you’ll spend numerous hours sitting behind the wheel, which can be extremely taxing on the body.
+As a CMV driver, you’ll spend numerous hours on the road sitting behind the wheel, which can be extremely taxing on the body.
 This role will require you to know how to handle problems and stay safe during your drives.
 The medical examination test ensures that you’re physically and mentally fit to perform the requirements of your job.

 If you’re wondering what is a DOT physical,Tenstreet can help you learn everything you need to know!

 Today, we’re going to answer the question “does a DOT physical include a drug test?” and explain what a DOT physical is.
 Let’s get started!

 What Do They Check for in a DOT Physical?

 As a professional driver, you’ll need to occasionally pass a DOT physical and DOT physical drug test.
 As it stands, the Department of Transportation (DOT) requires a medical examiner to clear a driver (particularly long-haul truckers and bus drivers) to receive or keep their commercial driver’s license (CDL).
 As a trucker, you’ll be navigating the roads with precious cargo, and to minimize the risk of a disaster, the DOT wants to make sure your performance isn’t hindered by a foreseeable circumstance.